wri/carbon-budget/readme.md

 Almost all model output have metadata associated with them, viewable using the `gdalinfo` command line utility (https://gdal.org/programs/gdalinfo.html).
 Metadata includes units, date created, model version, geographic extent, and more.
-Unfortunately, the metadata are not viewable in ArcMap or in the versions of these files downloadable from the Global Forest Watch Open Data Portal.
+Unfortunately, the metadata are not viewable in ArcMap or in the versions of these files downloadable from the Global Forest Watch Open Data Portal (https://data.globalforestwatch.org/).

 #### 4-km outputs